Self-publishing: Kindle Direct Publishing

 Kindle Direct Publishing or KDP is Amazon's e-book publishing unit (see main article).

 Kobo

 Kobo is a Canadian company which sells e-books, audiobooks, e-readers and tablet computers which originated as a cloud e-reading service.

 Lulu

 Lulu is an online print-on-demand, self-publishing and distribution platform.

+PublishDrive Inc.

+PublishDrive is a distribution aggregator that allows authors and publishers to distribute ebooks, audiobooks, and print-on-demand books to all major retailers globally.
+PublishDrive also offers formatting, sales reporting, and marketing tools and an AI-powered Publishing Assistant that helps with metadata optimization.

 Reedsy

 Reedsy is a publishing marketplace for authors to work with professional editors, designers and marketers.

 Scribd

 Scribd is an open publishing platform which features a digital library, an e-book and audiobook subscription service.

 Smashwords

 Smashwords is a California-based company founded by Mark Coker which allows authors and independent publishers to upload their manuscripts electronically to the Smashwords service, which then converts them into multiple e-book formats which can be read on various devices.
+Smashwords was acquired by Draft2Digital, LLC in 2022.

 Self-published bestsellers

 While most self-published books do not make much money, there are self-published authors who have achieved success, particularly in the early years of online self-publishing.
 The number of authors who had sold more than one million e-books on Amazon from 2011 to 2016 was 40, according to one estimate.